 - If you are buying a domain from someone else, do it with Escrow

 - Was the domain name used for illegal purposes in the past, and do any “bad” websites link to it?
 Check Ahrefs and Archive.org

 - Search the domain on Google with quotes -> “SomeDomainName.com”

 - Search the keyword on Google

 - Search the keyword on Apple App Store (especially if your company will have an App)

-- Do a Google search for “site: name.X” too see other TLD’s with same keyword
+- Do a Google search for “site: name.X” to see other TLD’s with the same keyword

 - Check at least the main social media handles: twitter.com/keyword, facebook.com/keyword, Youtube.com/keyword